svdrecbd/NEMESIS/ONBOARDING.md

    - Drag the vertical splitter to resize the preview vs. control panes; it snaps at 25 % / 50 % / 75 % and briefly highlights the handle when you’re on a target.
 4. (Optional) **Start recording** (video is independent of runs; can be toggled live).
 5. Choose mode **Periodic** (seconds) or **Poisson** (taps/min); set parameters.
-   - Optional **seed** for reproducible Poisson sequences.
+- **Replicant Mode** replays any recorded `taps.csv` one-for-one.
+Load the file, preview the dashes in the raster, then start the run and flip the physical switch to let the host drive each tap.
 6. *(Optional troubleshooting)* **Flash Hardware Config**.
 Sends the current settings to the board so you can flip the physical switch and observe motion without logging taps.
 Status will read “Config flashed for testing…” until you start a run.
+7. **(Optional) Replicant setup.** Load a previous `taps.csv` via the Replicant controls if you want to replay an existing session.
+The raster will render grey “dashes” for every tap and the Run button stays locked until a file is present.
+Start Recording if you need video; recording remains independent from the replay.
-7. **Start Run** when you want to record data.
+8. **Start Run** when you want to record data.
    - The app resends the configuration, enables logging, and creates `runs/run_YYYYMMDD_HHMMSS_<token>/` with:
       - `run.json` – parameters & environment snapshot
       - `taps.csv` – one row per tap (see schema below)
       - `video.mp4` – if recording was ON at any time
-8. **Stop Run** (or flip the physical switch off) when finished.
+9. **Stop Run** (or flip the physical switch off) when finished.
 Use `app/core/plotter.py` or open a Data Tab to browse rasters, export CSVs, or delete artifacts.
-The app records the observed timing drift and saves a per-port calibration to `~/.nemesis/calibration.json`; future periodic runs automatically apply that factor so multi-hour sessions stay aligned with wall-clock seconds. **If the drift still exceeds 1 s/hour, treat as P0—see Reliable Timing section below.**
+The app records the observed timing drift and saves a per-port calibration to `~/.nemesis/calibration.json`; future periodic runs automatically apply that factor so multi-hour sessions stay aligned with wall-clock seconds. **If the drift still exceeds 1 s/hour, treat as P0—see Reliable Timing section below.** When a replicant script reaches the end of the file, the host stops the run automatically.

 > Still prefer the pre-NEMESIS serial console?
 Run `python tools/arduino_wrapper.py --port <your_port>`
 > to get the legacy single-character workflow inside the repo.
 The wrapper sends digits + newline